Optimizing Black-box Metrics with Iterative Example Weighting: Experiments

 We now move on to a domain shift application (see Example~\ref{ex:ds}).
 The task is to learn a gender recognizer for the Adience face image dataset~\cite{eidinger2014age}, but with the training and test datasets containing images from different age groups (domain shift based on age).
 We use images belonging to age buckets 1--5 for training (12.2K images), and evaluate on images from age buckets 6--8 (4K images).
 For the validation set, we sample 20\% of the 6--8 age bucket images.
 Here we aim to maximize the F-measure.

-For $\hat\eta^{\text{tr}}$ and $\hat\eta^{\text{val}}$, we use the same ResNet-14 model from the CIFAR-10 experiment, except that the learning rate is divided by 10 after 10 and 20 epochs (25 in total).
+For $\hat\eta^{\text{tr}}$ and $\hat\eta^{\text{val}}$, we use the same ResNet-14 model from the CIFAR-10 experiment, except that the learning rate is divided by 2 after 10 epochs (20 in total).
 As an additional baseline, we compute importance weights using \emph{Kernel Mean Matching (KMM)}~\cite{huang2006correcting}, and train the same ResNet model with a weighted loss.
 Since the image size is large for directly applying KMM, we first compute the 2048-dimensional ImageNet embedding~\cite{krizhevsky2012imagenet} for the images and further reduce them to 10-dimensions via UMAP.
-The KMM weights are learned on the 10-dimensional embeddings.
-For the basis functions, in addition to the default basis $\phi^{\text{def}}(x) = 1 \, \forall x$, we choose from subsets of six RBFs $\phi^1,\ldots,\phi^6$, centered at six random points from the validation set, each from one of six age-gender combinations.
-We use the same UMAP image embedding as KMM to compute the RBF kernels.
+The KMM weights are learned on the 10-dimensional embedding.
+For the basis functions, besides the default basis $\phi^{\text{def}}(x) = 1 \, \forall x$, we choose from subsets of six RBF basis functions $\phi^1,\ldots,\phi^6$, centered at points from the validation set, each representing one of six age-gender combinations.
+We use the same UMAP embedding as KMM to compute the RBF kernels.

 Table~\ref{tab:adiencecovs} presents the test F-measure values.
-The proposed FW-EG algorithm with known gradients for $\psi$ provides statistically significant improvements over the other methods.
-When the form of $\psi$ is not known, FW-EG does not perform as well but is still better than others.
-KMM comes second, and performs better than Cross-entropy [train], likely because the weights are able to correct for the age shift.
+Both variants of FW-EG algorithm provide statistically significant improvements over the baselines.
+Both Fine-tuning and Learning-to-reweight improve over plain cross-entropy optimization (train), however only moderately, likely because of the small size of the validation set, and because these methods are not tailored to optimize the F-measure.